 For her work as a public servant and as an attorney, Holtzman has been honored by the National Council of Jewish Women; the Civil Liberties Unions of New York, New Jersey, and Los Angeles; the Young Women’s Christian Association; the Warsaw Ghetto Resistance Organization; the Brooklyn Coalition for Soviet Jewry; Radcliffe College; and many other organizations.

 “Watergate and Abu Ghraib.”
-In In the Name of Democracy: American War Crimes in Iraq and Beyond, edited by Jeremy Brecher, Jill Carter and Brendan Smith.
-New York: 2005.
+In In the Name of Democracy: American War Crimes in Iraq and Beyond, edited by Jeremy Brecher, Jill Carter, and Brendan Smith.
+New York: Metropolitan Books, 2005.

 With Cynthia L. Cooper.
 Cheating Justice: How Bush and Cheney Attacked the Rule of Law, Plotted to Avoid Prosecution—And What We Can Do About It.
 Boston: Beacon, 2012.

 With Cynthia L. Cooper.
 The Impeachment of George W. Bush: A Handbook for Concerned Citizens.
 New York: Nation Books, 2006.